This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Black Tea: This is a type of tea made with the leaves of the Camellia sinensis plant.
-We used Twinings Premium Black Tea because it’s very flavorful.
+We used Twinings Premium Black Tea.

 Sparkling Lemonade: This is a soda made with lemon juice, sugar, and carbonated water.
-We used IZZE Sparkling Original Lemonade because it’s delicious and made with real citrus juices.
+We used IZZE Sparkling Original Lemonade.

-Yellow Chartreuse: This is a liqueur made in France by infusing over 130 different herbs and plants with sugar, water, and alcohol.
+Yellow Chartreuse: This is a liqueur made in France with over a hundred herbs and plants, spices, sugar, and alcohol.
 For a mocktail version of this drink, omit the Yellow Chartreuse.

-Rosemary Syrup: This is a sweetener made with rosemary, white sugar, and water.
-We made ours at home using Alex’s stovetop recipe.
+Winter Herb Syrup: This is a sweetener made with rosemary leaves, thyme leaves, sage leaves, white sugar, gum Arabic powder, and water.
+We made ours at home using Alex’s sous vide recipe.

 Lemon Slice: This is a slice of lemon that has been cut into a half wheel shape.